The Environment and Climate Change Law Review: Russia

 Work on the liquidation of accumulated harm to the environment can be carried out by state authorities of the subjects of Russia and local self-government bodies, and in some cases is carried out by an authorised federal body.

-The support mechanisms only apply to RES with an installed generating capacity of not more than 25MW, and certain measures only apply to certain categories of RES.
+The support mechanisms only apply to renewable energy sources (RES) with an installed generating capacity of not more than 25MW, and certain measures only apply to certain categories of RES.
 The main mechanisms for supporting RES in Russia are:

 - subsidies from the federal budget that compensate for the cost of technological connection to the energy system;